 What to Expect

-Reno-Tahoe International Airport consists of a renovated, two-level terminal with two concourses, 22 gates and almost two dozen eateries and shops, with most located on the airside.
+Reno-Tahoe Airport (code: RNO) consists of a renovated, two-level terminal with two concourses, 22 gates and almost two dozen eateries and shops, with most located on the airside.
 After eateries and shops close at night vending machines provide the only drink and snack options.
 WiFi is available to help pass the time.
 For added comfort, there are lounges that economny classes passengers can pay to use.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 Good to Know